Improving service levels in hospitals

-Despite the growing number of people accessing emergency departments, NSW hospitals strive for top patient care within reasonable and clinically safe timeframes.
+Despite the growing number of people accessing emergency departments, our hospitals strive for top patient care within reasonable and clinically safe timeframes.

 Investing in health services

-Between 2015 and 2019, the NSW Government is meeting additional demand with:
+Between 2015 and 2019, we will meet additional statewide demand with:

 - $32 million in community-based palliative care services, which gives patients the option to continue home-based care

 - $16 million for successful preventative health programs including the Get Healthy Service, Get [email protected] and Go4Fun, to reduce the risk of developing Type 2 Diabetes.